jjvanzon/JJs-Reference-Architecture/patterns-business-logic.md

 2 x Fidget Thing
 ```

-Note that this is just a simple example.
+Don't be underwhelmed.
+This is just a simple example.
 The more complicated the structures: this is where the [`Visitor`](#visitor) pattern really starts to shine.

 <h4 id="visitor-optimization">Optimization</h4>